cu-cms-concurrency/recoTrack_test/README.md

 crab -getoutput -c <ui_working_dir>
 ```

-Once you have the stdout files, you can the time profiling with: ```./getTimingModules.sh```
+Once you have the stdout files, you can get the time profiling with: ```./getTimingModules.sh <input_dir> <out-dir>```

-Make sure you specify the directory to the log files!
-The output will be a bunch of .csv files and averages file.
+Make sure to specify the right path for the input stdout files (```<ui_working_dir>/res/```)!
+The output will be a bunch of .csv files and averages file in the directory of your choice.
 Both CPU and wall clock time are recorded for each module.
 I will soon add a file for the time of each iteration (sum of each of the modules for a given iteration).

 ### Customize the iterations for Tracking using recoTrack_MC_5313_cfg.py